 Students will most often begin teaching in their third year.
 In consultation with the DGS, they will identify the department(s) most relevant to their training and goals, and will coordinate with the registrar of the program in which they hope to teach.
 First-time instructors will take part in the Teaching @Yale Day, along with any other training required by the program in which they hope to teach.
 More details on teaching opportunities can be found here.

 Years 4–6: The Dissertation

 Typically, Medieval Studies students spend three years writing their doctoral dissertation.
 During two of these years, research is combined with teaching; the third is supported by a dissertation fellowship.
 In consultation with their committee, students may arrange their teaching and fellowship semesters in whatever way works best for their research plans.

 The Ph.D. in Medieval Studies is most appropriate for students who meet two criteria.
-One is that they already possess considerable expertise in either Latin, Hebrew, Greek or Arabic and in at least one of the modern languages.
+One is that they already possess considerable expertise in classical or medieval Latin, Hebrew, Greek, Persian, Chinese or Arabic, and in at least one relevant modern language of scholarship in addition to English.
 The other is that the disciplinary area in which the student intends ultimately to seek employment be one for which chronologically specialized, interdisciplinary training is appropriate.